 Join the Arts Council of Moore County and experience the art of travel.
 Reservations: 692-4356 or visit www.artscouncil-moore.org.

-Alaska Discovery Land and Cruise Tour, June 7-18, 2007.
+Alaska Discovery Land and Cruise Tour, June 7-18.
 A twelve-day Alaska cruise and tour that begins at the Shaw House in Southern Pines.
 Highlights of the tour include visits to Fairbanks, Stern Wheeler, Discovery Alaska Pipeline, Home Hosted Dinner in Fairbanks, Domed Rail Car to Denali, Denali National Park, Haines, Juneau, Ketchikan, and the Inside Passage.
-Includes a seven-night Holland America Alaska Cruise Tour through Glacier Bay. $50 discount if booked by Nov.
-15.
+Includes a 7-night Holland America Alaska Cruise Tour through Glacier Bay.

 Shaw Properties Museum-Houses Tour.
 A trio of historic houses built between 1700 and the 1800s that depict the daily life of early county settlers.
 Open for tours Tuesday through Friday, from 1 to 4 p.m.
 Free.
 Morganton Road and SW Broad Street, Southern Pines.